 To provide maximum protection, UNICEF calls on all those legally responsible for children in institutional care to:

-- Comply with national authorities’ instructions for the evacuation of care facilities, particularly with Procedure 166, which contains specific requirements for movement, including how many adults need to accompany groups of children and how to protect children with disabilities.
+- Comply with Ukrainian authorities’ instructions for the evacuation of care facilities, particularly with Procedure 166, which contains specific requirements for movement, including how many adults need to accompany groups of children and how to protect children with disabilities.

-To protect all children from exploitation and abuse, States should offer safe spaces for families, immediately following border crossings, and link these to national child protection systems.
-The current emergency also necessitates rapidly expanding the capacity of emergency care arrangements with screened caregivers.
+For children who have been displaced across borders without their families, temporary foster or other community-based care through a government system offers critical protection.
+The current emergency necessitates rapidly expanding the capacity of emergency care arrangements with screened caregivers.
 This is crucial for unaccompanied and separated children who need temporary care while reunification efforts are underway.
 Per UNICEF guidelines, family-based and community-based care should be promoted in these circumstances, with institutional care being used only as a last resort and for the shortest duration possible.

 Specifically, neighbouring and impacted countries should:

 - Establish and strengthen screening processes to identify unaccompanied and separated children at the borders and at key reception points in the country of destination or transit.

 - Register the arrival of unaccompanied and separated children – including those evacuated from institutions.

 - Establish and implement procedures to support guardians in exercising their obligations in the country of transit or destination.
 Where the guardianship arrangement does not meet child protection standards in the host country, additional caregivers, social workers or guardianship support from Ukraine may need to be put in place.